 Welcome to UP's Department of Private Law.

-Members of the department are also involved in the presentation of short courses.
-Prof Steve Cornelius presents the certificate course “Drafting of Contracts" through Continuing Education (CE@UP) at the University of Pretoria.
+Prof Steve Cornelius is involved in the presents the certificate course “Drafting of Contracts" through CE@UP.
 Prof Birgit Kuschke presents the course “Legal aspects of Project Management” in the Programme in Project Management through CE@UP.